Saniabuh/Network-Design/README.md

 New Subnet Mask: 255.255.255.192
 Block size: 64

-After subnetting, we need to assigned the network to each of the required network respectively.
+After subnetting, we need to assign the network to each of the required network respectively.

 **First subnet (Assigned to VLAN 10)**
 Network ID: 192.168.2.0/26